 A little shout-out to some of our favorite triathlon films

 Triathlete or not, it doesn’t take much to understand and appreciate how gruesome and awesome of a life multisport athletes lead.
-Running to and from workouts, going on trips from one race venue to the next, being a triathlete can encompass all facets of your life.
-Whether you’re in need of reminding of the good parts, or just looking for a push to get inspired or motivated, these tri flicks could be your quick fix:
+Running to and from workout and going on trips from one race venue to the next, being a triathlete can encompass all facets of your life.
+Whether you need reminding of the good parts or just looking for a push to get inspired or motivated, these tri films could be a quick fix:

 Living is Winning